07/01/2023 - 04:45 PM

 The overall annual remuneration of the Board of Directors pursuant to art.
 2389(1) of the Italian Civil Code was established by the Shareholders’ Meeting on 31 March 2021 in a maximum gross amount of 2,200,000 euros.

 The Board of Directors held on 28 April 2021 allocated such remuneration, assigning a gross fixed annual amount of 100,000 euros to each Director (excluding the Chairman and the Chief Executive Officer).
 There is no remuneration linked to the Company’s results, nor severance pay.

 The additional remuneration for Directors being Members of the Board Committees, is set out below.

 Members: € 30.000

-The Chair of the Board of Directors and CEO do not receive this compensation
+The Chair of the Board of Directors does not receive this compensation

 Salvatore Rossi (C)